nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 can instead set the values in environment variables.
 This substitution is triggered by setting config values to "QHUB_SECRET_" followed by the environment variable name.
-For example, you could set the environment variables github_client_id and github_client_key and write the following in your config
+For example, you could set the environment variables "github_client_id" and "github_client_key" and write the following in your config
 file:

 ```yaml